 LRI Staff and Students Summer 1992.
 Among others pictured are Paul Davis, Bud Magera, and Bill Mackie.

 here at APTech during his retirement.
 Five decades of on-going field emission research from LRI has spawned a community of notable surface scientists and commercial enterprises in McMinnville and the broader Portland, Oregon, area.
 APTech maintains close ties to the other members of this community, working together to further advance the science of electron emission and the technology of electron sources.

 APTech is involved both in the production and development of electron emitting materials and electron sources.
 Custom design and fabrication capabilities augment our standard catalog items to meet our customers' needs.
 Partnering is available for your more challenging product requirements, particularly for key component realization.
 Applied Physics Technologies maintains an active role in fundamental electron emission research and publication, striving to bring the newest ideas from the laboratory to the marketplace.

-Bill Mackie, Ph.D., Co-Founder and President of APTech, is a professor of physics at Linfield College in McMinnville, Oregon, and a former director of the Linfield Research Institute.
+Bill Mackie, Ph.D., Co-Founder and Senior Scientist of APTech, is a retired professor of physics at Linfield College in McMinnville, Oregon, and a former director of the Linfield Research Institute.
 He has a lengthy list of publications in the areas of transition metal carbides, field emission cathodes, thermionic sources and thin film uses of refractory materials.

 1600 NE Miller St.

 Services & Parts: